maciejzj/ml-earth-observation-101/README.md

 A sneak-peak lesson about applying machine learning to satellite imagery by the example of terrain segmentation on the Pavia University dataset.

-You can either follow this lesson by reading the Jypyter notebook or execute it interactively.
+You can either follow this lesson by reading the Jupyter notebook or execute it interactively.

 ## Obtaining the data